Error C101C408 occurs when adding a credit card or making a purchase on Xbox Live

 To verify the information in your Microsoft account, follow these steps:

-Note If you forgot your password or can’t sign in with your password, reset your password.
+Note If you've forgotten your password or can’t sign in with your password, reset your password.

 - Note any error messages that are displayed.